EasyPhdSniper/aopingwu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Wu Aoping is currently a master's student at the School of Transportation and Logistics, Southwest Jiaotong University.
+His research interests include emerging mobility technologies, queuing theory, and traffic assignment.
+He has written (including collaborations) two papers for TRB conference proceedings and has two journal papers currently under submission.
 {style="text-align: justify;"}